Why SAP CX Projects Blow Their Budget — And How to Fix It

 This is the dirty secret of large consulting firms.
 They sell the project with senior architects in the room.
 Then they staff it with consultants who have 18 months of experience and are learning SAP Sales Cloud V2 on your budget.

-What works instead: Ask your partner exactly who will work on your project.
-Get their names, their CVs, their SAP certifications.
-Ask how many V2 projects they’ve completed (not V1 — the architecture is completely different).
+What works instead: ask your partner exactly who will work on your project.
+Get names.
+Get CVs.
+Get SAP certifications.
+Ask how many V2 projects they’ve completed.
 If the answer is vague, that’s your answer.

 Reason 3: Waterfall Planning in a Cloud World

 SAP CX products are cloud-based.
-They get quarterly updates.
-They’re configured, not coded from scratch.
-Yet many partners still plan projects in rigid waterfall phases: 3 months of blueprinting, 3 months of build, 1 month of testing, big-bang go-live.
+Quarterly updates.
+Configured, not coded from scratch.
+And yet many partners still plan in rigid waterfall phases: 3 months of blueprinting, 3 months of build, 1 month of testing, big-bang go-live.

-The problem: by the time you finish the blueprint, the platform has had two updates.
+By the time you finish the blueprint, the platform has had two updates.
 Requirements have shifted.
 Users haven’t seen anything working until month 6.
-And when they finally do, the feedback loop creates an avalanche of change requests.
+When they finally do, the feedback loop creates an avalanche of change requests.

-What works instead: SAP Activate methodology exists for a reason.
+What works instead: SAP Activate methodology.
 Iterative delivery.
 Working system from sprint 2.
 User feedback every two weeks.
-Course correction while it’s cheap, not after everything is built.
+Course correction while it’s cheap.

 Reason 4: Integration Complexity Gets Underestimated

 “We just need to connect it to our ERP.”
-This sentence has destroyed more project budgets than any other.
+I reckon this sentence has destroyed more project budgets than any other in the history of SAP.

 Reason 5: Change Management Is an Afterthought

-What works instead: Include end-user training, key-user workshops, and adoption tracking in the project scope from day one.
-Budget 10-15% of the total project cost for change management.
-It’s not optional.
+What works instead: include end-user training, key-user workshops, and adoption tracking in the project scope from day one.
+Budget 10-15% of total project cost for change management.
+Not as an afterthought.
+As a proper workstream.

 A Practical Budget Checklist